Want to explore Île de la Cité, one of two attraction-packed islands in the Seine River at the heart of Paris?

 Pont Neuf's arches hark back to the style used by Romans, and although it was the first bridge in Paris not to be lined with houses, it still attracted a lively crowd of thieves, murderers, gangs, hustlers, pickpockets, faith healers, prostitutes,entertainers, and tooth pullers - it even its own set of gallows for public executions.

 Try to imagine any of that happening today.
 Pont Neuf, now is quintessential Paris landmark, is one of the most photographed Paris bridges.
-If you want to take some of your own, late afternoon when the light bounces off the mellow stone is the best time.

 8. Admire the Cité Metro Station's Art Nouveau Entrance